nosilver4u/ewww-image-optimizer/README.md

 ### Automatic Resizing ###

 With ExactDN support, images will be automatically resized to fit the page and device size.
-ExactDN also enables basic retina support and automatic lossless compression.
+ExactDN also enables basic retina support and automatic compression.

 ### Support

 If you need assistance using the plugin, please visit our [Support Page](https://ewww.io/contact-us/).
-The forums are community supported only.

 ### Bulk Optimize